Projects per year

 Supervisory Interests

-Alison’s supervisory interests include learning and teaching in schools and higher education, mathematics education pedagogy and learning, including the role of affect and emotions, and intervention approaches to research.
+Alison’s supervisory interests include learning, teaching and professional development in schools and higher education, mathematics education pedagogy and learning, including the role of affect and emotions, and intervention approaches to research.
 She is interested in supervising students with interests related to these areas.

 Education/Academic qualification